Multi-Factor Authentication

 To benefit from true MFA, you must keep your one-time password authenticator application or security key, and your primary user credentials separate.
 For example, if you use your mobile device as your one-time password authenticator, you shouldn’t have your primary user credentials on your mobile device.

-If you decide to use your mobile device as both your security key or one-time password authenticator and device for accessing DNSimple, you still get the added benefit of a second verification step for log in should your credentials be compromised, but you won’t benefit from true MFA.
+If you decide to use your mobile device as both your security key or one-time password authenticator and device for accessing DNSimple, you still get the added benefit of a second verification step for login should your credentials be compromised, but you won’t benefit from true MFA.
 It’s up to you to decide what level of security is important for you and your accounts.

 Troubleshooting multi-factor authentication

-Ensuring your phone’s date and time synchronized
+Ensuring your phone’s date and time are synchronized

-Using a freshly-generated one-time password verification code
+Using a newly-generated one-time password verification code

-Sometimes, a one-time password verification code may not be accepted, despite entering it correctly.
+Sometimes a one-time password verification code may not be accepted, despite entering it correctly.
 This usually happens when the original token was close to expiration.